How Do I Install a QR Code Library in C#?

 using System.Linq;

-// Read the QR code image from "QR.png" file.
+// Create QR code from binary content

 BarcodeResults result = BarcodeReader.Read("QR.png", new BarcodeReaderOptions() {